From comics to real life: Undocumented youth tell their story

 “Us being here, us being vocal about our ‘undocumentedness,’ is also threatening people’s reality” stated one young woman in attendance.
 “You speak too well, you don’t’ look undocumented, they want to hold on to that image to step on us,” she continued.

-After going around the group and everyone sharing who their favorite superheroes are, ranging from Iron Man to Catwoman to X-Men characters, and why – the discussion then shifted.
+After going around the group and everyone sharing who their favorite superheroes are–ranging from Iron Man to Catwoman to various X-Men characters–and why, the discussion then shifted.

 The discussion began to touch on three important interconnected realms that correlate between the comic book world of superheroes and the real life heroic experiences of undocumented youth: self-care, identity, and narrative.

 Narrative is a vital form of discourse for the movement of undocumented immigrants.
-Just as superheroes in comic books have a desolate backstory that prompts them to create an identity and engage in their particular actions and use their newly-found superpowers to combat an antagonist so does real life undocumented heroes; narrative in the undocumented movement is centered on the same ideal as well.
+Just as superheroes in comic books have a desolate backstory that prompts them to create an identity and engage in their particular actions and use their newly-found superpowers to combat an antagonist, so do real life undocumented heroes; narrative in the undocumented movement is centered on the same ideal as well.

 These heroes had to fight against the injustices that plagued them because they were seen as disrupting an idyllic world; something all too real for the undocumented youth in attendance.